Field Tested · Entry #3 Outdoor Training

 Your body actually burns extra calories trying to regulate its temperature against outdoor elements.
 Whether it is a brisk morning or a hot afternoon, your body has to work harder to maintain its baseline temperature, slightly increasing your overall energy expenditure.

-The Challenge: This week, take just one of your workouts outside.
+Take just one of your workouts outside.
 Skip the treadmill and run your neighborhood, or take a kettlebell to the local park.
-See if you feel that shift in your mood and your sleep.
+See if you feel the shift in your mood and your sleep.